TykTechnologies/tyk/coprocess/python/README.md

 Cython takes a `.pyx` file and generates a C source file and its corresponding header, after this process, we use these two files as part of the `cgo` build process.
 This approach has been used as an alternative to `cffi`, which introduced an additional step into the setup, requiring the user to install the module first.

 So in practice, we don't use the `.pyx` files directly (and they aren't required at runtime!).
-When the build process is over, the bindings are part of the Tyk binary & can be loaded and accessed from Go code.
+When the build process is over, the bindings are part of the Tyk binary and can be loaded and accessed from Go code.

-The bindings [declare an initialization function](tyk/gateway.h) that should be called after the Python interpreter is invoked, this will load the actual module and make it possible to load it using `import mymodule`.
+The bindings [declare an initialization function](tyk/gateway.h) that should be called after the Python interpreter is invoked, this will load the actual module and make it possible to import it using `import mymodule`.
 This is how [`gateway.pyx`](tyk/gateway.pyx) and its functions become available.

 ### Middleware and wrappers